MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### Information on Older Revisions

-The current revision is v1.6, but you may have an earlier board (if you bought one from me, rest assured it will work perfectly fine - most of the changes between for-sale revisions are inconsequential to the end user).
-The BOM has changed slightly for v1.6 and later boards.
+The current revision is v2.0, but you may have an earlier board (if you bought one from me, rest assured it will work perfectly fine - most of the changes between for-sale revisions are inconsequential to the end user).
+The BOM has changed slightly for v1.6 and later boards, compared to previous revisions.
 Please view the Excel and/or .csv file above for BOM information (or contact me).
 Here's a short list of information about the older boards, and what is required/recommended when using them:

 | Revision | Recommendations |
 | ---- | ---------------------------------------------------------------------------------------------------------------------------- |